-Honestly, you can’t go wrong with any of the On Running shoes if you’re looking for great impact protection as well as arch support.
+Honestly, you can’t go wrong with any of the On Running shoes (or walking shoes) if you’re looking for great impact protection as well as arch support.
 The Cloudswift are the shoes I run in and I can’t recommend them enough.
 They took me from not being able to run at all because of a bad back, to running every day if I choose.

 New Balance 840v2